raspberrypilearning/doodle-detector/en/step_6.md

 ## What was it?

-The cat sprite will announce what it thinks you have drawn.
+The cat sprite will announce what it predicts you have drawn.

 --- task ---

 + Click on the cat sprite.
-Add some code so that the cat tells you what it thinks you drew.
+Add some code so that the cat tells you what it predicts you drew.
 ![Add code to say when broadcast detected, say what the result was](images/basic-cat.png)

 --- /task ---